eclipse-openj9/openj9-docs/docs/vgclog_balancedexamples.md

 </gc-end>
 ```

+Comparing the snapshot at the beginning and end of the heap shows that:

+- The marking operation has increased the `count` value of the `<remembered-set>` from...to....
+- As expected, there is no change in the amount of free memory available, which is 1094 MB.

-The beginning of the second part of the global *mark* phase increment is recorded.
-The `GMP work packet processing` operations, recorded by the `<concurrent-start>` element, are run concurrently.
-The child element `<concurrent-mark-start>` records the scan target of this increment to be 113.5GB.
+The beginning of the second part of the global *mark* phase increment, the GMP work packet procesing subincrememt, is recorded by `<concurrent-start>`.
+The child element `<concurrent-mark-start>` records the scan target of this subincrement as 108.25 MB.

 ```xml
 <concurrent-start id="353" type="GMP work packet processing" contextid="347" timestamp="2020-11-13T06:32:27.399">